BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_2_Knowing_Your_Bitcoin_Setup.md

 To start with, you should understand where everything is kept: the `~/.bitcoin` directory.

-The main directory just contains your config file and the testnet directory:
+The main directory just contains your config file and the signet directory:
 ```
 $ ls ~/.bitcoin
 bitcoin.conf  signet